Project Leader vs Project Manager

 Project Manager:

 The role of a project manager involves active interaction with team members, albeit with a primary focus on the overall project structure and coordination.
 Project managers collaborate closely with the team to ensure tasks are completed within the specified constraints.
-The project manager's responsibility extends to supporting and allocating resources to facilitate successful task completion.
-While engaged with the team, project managers maintain a broader perspective, addressing project-wide concerns to ensure seamless progress.
+The project manager's responsibility is to support and allocate resources to facilitate the successful completion of tasks.
+While engaged with the team, project managers maintain a broader perspective, addressing project-wide concerns to ensure seamless progress

 Project Leader: